melkati/CO2-Gadget/README.md

 # CO2-Gadget

-An easy to build CO2 Monitor/Meter with cell phone App for real time visualization and charting of air data, datalogger, a variety of communication options (BLE, WIFI, MQTT, ESP-Now) and many supported sensors.
+An easy to build CO2 Monitor/Meter with cell phone App for real time visualization and charting of air quality data, datalogger, a variety of communication options (BLE, WIFI, MQTT, ESP-NOW) and many supported popular sensors.

 This repository is mainly addressed at developers.
-If you are an end user willing to build the CO2 Gadget you will find complete instructions at [my blog](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/) including instructions in how to build the hardware and to load the firmware very easily, with one click in your browser (without having edit files, compile or install anything on your computer).
+If you are an end user willing to build the CO2 Gadget you will find complete instructions at [my blog](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/) including instructions in how to build the hardware and load the firmware very easily, with just two clicks in your browser (without having edit files, compile or install anything on your computer).

 ![CO2 Gadget](https://emariete.com/wp-content/uploads/2021/09/Medidor-CO2-Sensirion-MyAmbience-eMariete.png)

 # Features

-- Many popular CO2 sensors supported: Sensirion SCD30, Sensirion SCD40, Sensirion SCD41, Senseair S8 LP, Winsen MH-Z19, Cubic CM1106
+- Many popular CO2 sensors supported: Sensirion SCD30, Sensirion SCD4x (SCD40 and SCD41), Senseair S8 LP, Winsen MH-Z19 (A/B/C/D/E), Cubic CM1106
 - Supports the Air Quality App Sensirion MyAmbiance for iOS and Android with real time visualization, charting and access to historycal data
 - Real time visualization on display, serial port and web page
-- Management and configuration via on screen menu and console (serial port)
+- Management and configuration via on screen menu and console (USB/serial port)
 - Local data logger with upload to phone by BLE
 - WIFI connection
 - Sending of data via MQTT
 - Receiving remote commands via MQTT
 - ESP-NOW communications protocol from Espressif for long range and low power consuption ([more info here](https://emariete.com/en/gateway-esp-now-mqtt/))
 - Over the air updates OTA
+- Support for Neopixel (WS2812B) addressable LEDs (RGB, GBR and RGBW)
+- Support for RGB LEDs
-- GPIO outputs to, for example, activation of air circulation on threshold with hysteresis.
+- GPIO outputs to, for example, activation of air circulation on CO2 concentration threshold with hysteresis.
 Check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)
-- **LoRa/LoRaWAN** is in study.
+- **LoRa/LoRaWAN** in study.
 If you are interested, please [join this conversation](https://github.com/melkati/CO2-Gadget/issues/35).

 # Supported hardware and build

-This project support a large selection of boards, displays and sensors.
+This project support a large selection of ESP32 boards, displays and sensors.

 As an example you can find a very detailed tutorial with step-by-step video on how to build a very compact CO2 Gadget with a TTGO T-Display board and a high quality Sensirion SCD30 dual channel NDIR CO2 sensor and support for battery [here](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/).

 ![image](https://user-images.githubusercontent.com/11509521/146636210-ee11a49a-5ebc-4e3c-a11e-91e2d8676410.png)

-For latest information on other hardware use (boards, sensors, displays, etc), please check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)
+For latest information on other hardware use (boards, sensors, displays, etc), please check options and GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)

 ## OLED Displays

-CO2 Gadget right now has support for many different OLED displays (by using the U8g2 library) so it's very easy to include support for them.
-Right now there is built in support for OLED I2C 1.3" 128x64 pixels display with a very basic layout for real time measurements (soon to be improved).
+CO2 Gadget right now has support for many different OLED displays (by using the U8g2 library).
+There are precompilad versions for OLED I2C 1.3" 128x64 pixels display for real time measurements.

 ![image](https://user-images.githubusercontent.com/11509521/146636267-a83d92e0-9f09-49cc-9d6b-e785336b9b3e.png) ![image](https://user-images.githubusercontent.com/11509521/146636248-8a8c7105-0ef9-423a-bb3f-83ba2f0ee7d8.png)